 This guide walks through every major capability: the models available, how to make your first API call, building agentic workflows, wiring up a RAG pipeline with S3, locking things down with enterprise security, filtering outputs with Guardrails, and running cost-efficient bulk inference jobs.

-This is written for developers, ML engineers, and architects who want to integrate Claude into AWS-based applications.
-Some familiarity with AWS concepts (IAM, S3, VPCs) is assumed, but you don’t need any prior AI/ML experience beyond basic prompt engineering.
+Developers, ML engineers, and architects who want to integrate Claude into AWS-based applications.
+Some familiarity with AWS concepts (IAM, S3, VPCs) is assumed — no prior AI/ML experience needed beyond basic prompt engineering.

 What is Amazon Bedrock?